 Droughts are worsening, water supplies are dwindling and extreme weather is becoming more frequent and severe, adding to the challenges already faced by those experiencing food insecurity, particularly refugees and displaced people.
-Supporting these communities to find sustainable and resilient solutions to improve food security and protect and restore their natural resources is vital as new threats and challenges emerge.
+Supporting these communities to find sustainable and resilient solutions to improve food security and displacement and food insecurity.
+Your protect and restore their natural resources is vital as new threats and challenges emerge.